vasilyrud/bgrapher/README.md

 populateElement(yourElement [, yourBgraphState])
 ```

-Populates element and optionally registers `Bgrapher` with an external `BgraphState`.
+Populates `yourElement` and optionally registers `Bgrapher` with an external `BgraphState`.

-Prefer to call `new Bgrapher()` when possible instead.
+Useful for moving a bgraph to another element.
+You must pass the `BgraphState` explicitly for it to be preserved.

 #### Parameters